vladplotnik/ordering-bff-sample/README.md

 copy .env.example .env
 ```

 For a standard development configuration, you can leave the default values for `API_PORT` and `API_PREFIX`.
 The `SWAGGER_ENABLE` rule allows you to control the Swagger documentation module for NestJS.
+Configure the API Gateway URL, Swell, Sanity, and Firebase settings accordingly.

 ### 1.2 Launch